ahasha/ahasha.github.io/content/about/index.md

 <div class="side-image-main">

 I am a data leader with a passion for solving hard, real-world problems at the nexus of mathematics, data, software, people, and process.
-My goal is to accelerate climate change solutions through my expertise in building and managing data-driven products.
-If you are are working on a data product that drives renewable energy deployment or electrification, I want to help you be wildly successful.
+I want to apply my expertise in building and managing data-driven products to accelerate climate change solutions.
+If you are are working on a product that drives renewable energy deployment or electrification, I want to help you be wildly successful.
 Let's [work together](/consulting/)!

 ## The outcomes matter more to me than the job title